ricca509/zero-to-react/presentation.md

 - Explain how to lift state (refactor `CommentsList` and `CommentsInput` in their own files) and transform into stateless components.
 Split state into "App" state and "ui" state, showing the different meaning and where they belong
 - Introduce the first pattern: Container/UI components
 - Introduce HOC and how it can make things more generic: In the container component refactor the `CommentsContainer` into a `WithComments` component that takes a `WrappedComponent` and return what was the `CommentsContainer` class.
 Then create a `CommentsContainer = WithComments(Comments)` and export it
+- Introduce `componentDidMount` and `componentWillUnmount` as an example of a subscription to events.
+Fetch example data from https://jsonplaceholder.typicode.com/comments